ishanpranav/tracery-core/README.md

 # Tracery.Core
 This is a rough port of [Tracery](https://github.com/galaxykate/tracery) by [Kate Compton](http://www.galaxykate.com/).
 The port is by Ishan Pranav and was heavily based on [Tracery.Net](https://github.com/josh-perry/Tracery.Net) by [Josh Parry](https://github.com/josh-perry).
 Both projects are available under the [Apache license 2.0](LICENSE.txt).

-Tracery.Core targets .NET Standard, so it can be used in .NET 5+, .NET Core, .NET Framework, Unity, Xamarin, and compatible environments.
+Tracery.Core targets .NET Standard, so it can be used with .NET 5+, .NET Core, .NET Framework, Mono, Unity, Xamarin, and other compatible environments.
 ## Motivation
 I re-implemented Josh Parry\'s Tracery.Net for use within [Rebus](https://github.com/ishanpranav/rebus), a multiplayer space trading game I was developing.